 As lovely as they are plain, they are like OMG over the top if you dip the bottoms in some melted chocolate or drizzle it over the top of them.

 Melt some dairy-free chocolate in a bowl over a pan of simmering water or really gently in the microwave.
-Then dip the bottom of each macaroon into the chocolate and place on a parchment paper or silicone mat lined baking tray.
+Then either drizzle the chocolate over each macaroon, or dip the bottom of each one into the chocolate and place on a parchment paper or silicone mat lined baking tray.
 Then pop in the fridge or freezer just until the chocolate is set.
 It will only take a few minutes.

 - Line your baking sheet with parchment paper or a silicone baking mat.
 If you don't, these macaroons will stick to the tray.